stealthmaster62/Easy-TTS-Toolkit/readme.md

 There's 11 voice styles you can use.
 The default voice style it uses if you don't use a prefix is "chat".
 You can view the list of styles at the top of the Azure file(s).

 **Polly** - Famously used in Twitch TTS a lot.
 It's likely you've heard these voices a lot.
+Robotic sounding.
+Simple and fun to listen to.

 **gTTS** - Requires 0 setup and is completely free.
 Recommended for the most effortless experience adding this toolkit to your projects.